Is your supply chain ready for disruption?

-The global supply chain model shifted in 2020.
-Before the pandemic, streamlining logistics flows and accelerating just-in-time deliveries was the most common strategy.
+The global supply chain model shifted in 2020 with the COVID pandemic.
+Before that, streamlining logistics flows and accelerating just-in-time deliveries was the most common strategy.
 The COVID pandemic has made disruption the norm.
+And latest events have been reinforcing this tendency.

 How to get prepared for the unexpected ?